otrv4/otrv4/otrv4.md

    'H', encoded as POINT.
 If the result is for the 'ED448-SHARED-PREKEY', store it in 'D', encoded as POINT.
 4. Securely store 'sk' locally, as 'sk_h' for 'ED448-PUBKEY' and 'sk_d' for
    'ED448-SHARED-PREKEY'.
-This keys will be stored for as long as the 'ED448-PUBKEY' and the 'ED448-SHARED-PREKEY' respectevely live.
+These keys will be stored for as long as the 'ED448-PUBKEY' and the 'ED448-SHARED-PREKEY' respectevely live.
 After their public key counterpart expires, they should be securely deleted.
 5. Securely delete 'sym_key' and 'h'.